 Some of the worst culprits are development people.
 Here’s a newsflash.
-The vast majority of D-people do not get close to getting a script made, that is why they're sometimes called “no-people”.
-Like everyone, most D-people are doing the best they can at the jobs they're holding, but they're not generally the ones who say yes on a project.
+The vast majority of D-people do not get close to getting a script made, that is why they’re sometimes called “no-people”.
+Like everyone, most D-people are doing the best they can at the jobs they’re holding, but they’re not generally the ones who say yes to a project.

 Most scripts are bought and made when a senior agent at CAA for instance calls the head of Imagine Entertainment, or some such credible company, and does the deal.
-Then the script gets passed down to the D-people to handle the re-writes and claim credit for getting the movie made.
+Then the script gets passed down to the D-people to handle the re-writes and claims credit for getting the movie made.
 My advice is to avoid these people at all costs.
 Once your script is in the system as a “pass” you will not be able to access anyone else at that company, so you had better wait till you can access someone who has the power to have your script bought and made.